GeoSkiis/arrow-detection-training/README.md

 - Don't worry about the naming of the images just as long as they are in that folder
 - Don't rename any files yourself or things could break
+- Make sure all the files are png files ending in .png

 ## Open the terminal and install requirements